Release notes

 Release policy and schedule

 To upgrade an Ubuntu Core image from one version to another, see Upgrade Ubuntu Core.
+This process is known as remodeling.

 The snap daemon, snapd, manages snap package updates and Ubuntu Core functionality.
 For the snapd release plan and a complete list of changes, please refer to the snapd roadmap.
 Feel free to provide your test feedback on the forum, or directly in Launchpad.